Information for Admitted & Current Students

 New Graduate Student Orientation

-New students are expected to attend a new graduate student orientation session, usually on the Wednesday of the week before the Fall semester begins in August.
+New students are expected to attend a new graduate student orientation session, usually the week before the Fall semester begins in August.
 Students will receive information about the program and department and university resources and required lab/field safety training.
-Incoming TAs must also attend mandatory meetings of BIOL500C (Professional Aspects of Biology: Teaching Effectiveness), which is usually held on Thursday and Friday of the week before classes begin.

 Graduate Student Handbook

-The Biology Graduate Student Handbook, available here , contains essential information for new and returning M.S. students, as well as guidelines, procedures and advice for completing the Study Plan, forming and meeting with one's thesis committee, and completing thesis requirements.
+The Biology Graduate Student Handbook contains essential information for new and returning M.S. students, as well as guidelines, procedures and advice for completing the Study Plan, forming and meeting with one's thesis committee, and completing thesis requirements.

 Biology Graduate Student Club (BGSC)